sofiiacherepennikova/dogbreeds/README.md

 ## Results

-After training the classifier on the dataset, it achieved an accuracy of X% on the test set.
-The model is able to correctly classify the breed of a dog in the sample image with a confidence score of Y%.
+After training the classifier on the dataset, it achieved an accuracy of 72.5% on the test set.

-## Credits
+## Bonus

-The dataset used for this project is sourced from [XYZ](link-to-dataset).
+I have an amazing dog of a very rare breed.
+It is Japanese Hokkaido (Ainu) dog.
+If I were payed everytime I am asked by the strangers, what is the breed of this "cuuutie", I would.. you know.
+I could also provide the statistics of common breeds confused with Yuki's.
+The top is (definitely) white Shiba, then Laika and sometimes a puppy of Akita.

-## License
+This breed has hardly 5000 of representatives around the world, so this would be hard to add them to any sort of dataset (even small).

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Anyway, the model agreed with the majority of people met by us in the street: